 Struggling to eat enough greens?
 These Super Greens Loaded Potato Skins will give you a green veggie boost, whilst fixing that cheese and potato craving too.
 Crispy baked skins stuffed with creamy potatoes and super green vegetables - this is a classic appetiser made healthier!

 Whether you are looking for some healthier game day food, something to add to a party buffet, or just a way to get some more greens in to your diet, these Super Greens Loaded Potato Skins have got you covered!
+A new fun side dish to try, easy to adapt and budget friendly too.

 They get a bad rep when it comes to nutrition too, and the word "carb" is seen as a scary word in the world of health.
 I have no idea why though, because carbs are what give us the energy to get through the day and potatoes have so many health benefits.
 They are 100% natural, fat-free, gluten-free, have high nutritional content, and are locally grown.
-You can find more delicious and healthy potato recipes over on the Potatoes: More Than A Bit On The Side website.

 Loaded potato skins will always have a special place in my heart, because it was always my go-to starter in a restaurant when growing up.
 I say restaurant, but I use that terms very loosely!
 Where I grew up there wasn't much choice of places to eat.
 Just your standard 'pub grub' really, but that meant that potato skins were always on the menu.
 Usually they were loaded with cheese and bacon and were served with a big bowl of sour cream to dip them in.